jonlives/knife-spork/README.md

 ## Gist

 This allows you to generate an optional gist of environment changes which will be added to irccat notifications on promote --remote.
 It supports the https://rubygems.org/gems/gist, and contains two parameters to use a version in your chef repo, or a version installed somewhere else locally.

+## Foodcritic

+This allows you to run a foodcritic lint check against your cookbook before spork uploading.
+The check only runs against the cookbook you've passed to spork-upload on the command line.

+PLEASE NOTE: Due to it's many dependancies (gem dependancy Nokogiri requires libxml-devel, libxslt-devel), foodcritic is not specified as a dependency of the knife-spork gem as it won't install without other manual package installs, so if you want to use it you'll need to make sure it's installed yourself for now.
+This may change in a future version.

+The optional attributes for this section work as follows:

+fail_tags: Fail the build if any of the specified tags are matched.
+tags: Only check against rules with the specified tags.
+include_rules: Additional rule file path(s) to load.

 ## Default Environments